ColinShaw/php-micro-framework/README.md

 handler that includes headers, all in less than 60 lines and 1250 bytes (the Mini framework was just too much)!
 And that is with really, really fluffy formatting.
-This is just another go at making writing PHP code simpler and faster to deploy when you have to touch the stuff (New slogan: "PHP: Because sometimes you just have to").
-Minimal is the way to go.
+This is just another go at making writing PHP code simpler and faster to deploy when you have to touch the stuff (New slogan: "PHP: Because sometimes you just have to.").
+Minimal is the way to go!

 To use this, first clone the project.
 Update the `.htaccess` as needed to meet the needs of your base project.
 Add your own handlers in one or more directories.
 What tends to be handy is to put